MyNameIsZxM/Python-simple-calculator/README.md

 # Python-simple-calculator
-A simple Calculator I made with Python
+A simple Calculator I made with Python and tkinter